wu1233456/quick-notes/README.md

 + - `⌘W`: Close Quick Notes window

 ## Changelog
+### v1.1.1 (2025-01-08)
+- Added the ability to insert a small note into today's notes with one click.
+- Added the ability to create a small note as a SiYuan document with one click.
+- Added the ability to directly drag historical small notes into a SiYuan document.
+- Added the ability for pictures to be automatically uploaded when pasted.
+- Added custom settings for small notes, supporting the following configurations:
+  - Configuration of the ID of today's notebook, which is used to insert small notes into today's notes with one click.
+  - Whether to automatically delete the small note after inserting it into today's notes.
+  - Template configuration for inserting small notes into today's notes.
+  - The number of historical small notes loaded each time.
+  - The width and height of the independent small window.
+- Fixed the issue where pictures with spaces in their names would not be displayed.

 ### v1.1.0 (2025-01-07)
 - The mini notes now support being called out in a separate window via shortcut keys.
 What's different from the previous pop-up windows is that you can call out this independent window alone without having to display the main body of SiYuan.